RishiDarkDevil/Stats_Project_AQI_2021/Data_Analysis.md

 ![](Data_Analysis_files/figure-html/Specie_Yearly_Viz-1.png)<!-- -->

 Here we can clearly see that each Pollutant has decreased in the Year 2020 compared to all the other Years.
-But more interesting is the fact that particuate matter of both sizes have shown a big drop.
+But more interesting is the fact that particulate matter of both sizes have shown a big drop.
 Particulate Matters are mostly contributed by Vehicles, Transportation facilities and some Industries like Cement, etc. Since, there was lockdown we see it might have caused such a dip.
 Other Pollutants have also seen drop in the Year 2020.
 Further in the Analysis we will do Statistical Tests to find out if these drops were significant or not.

 ![](Data_Analysis_files/figure-html/Monthly_Pollutant_Viz-1.png)<!-- -->